 World Nutella Day celebrates what happens when hazelnuts and chocolate collide.
 For example, millions of people celebrating on February 5th each year!
 It is often said that necessity is the mother of invention.
 Adding hazelnuts when cocoa is… Read more…

 ICE CREAM FOR BREAKFAST DAY

 The first Saturday in February is a big treat because it’s Ice Cream for Breakfast Day!
 What better way to start the day than with a refreshingly sweet scoop of ice cream with your breakfast?
 Whether the sun rises over a frosty morning or a warm one, having a scoop or two of ice cream for… Read more…

 NATIONAL WEATHERPERSON’S DAY

-Always celebrated on February 5th, National Weatherperson’s Day, which is also known as National Weatherman’s Day, honors all individuals in the fields of meteorology, weather forecasting, and broadcast meteorology.
-The day also recognizes volunteer storm spotters and observers as well as any others that work in the weather field.
+Always celebrated on February 5th, National Weatherperson’s Day (also known as National Weatherman’s Day) honors all individuals working in meteorology, weather forecasting, and broadcast meteorology.
+The day also recognizes volunteer storm spotters, observers, and… Read more…

 Recipe of the Day

 2 pounds boneless chicken breasts, cut into bite-sized pieces